andreaseirich/ChatCompanion/docs/ETHICS.md

 ---

-*This ethics statement is aligned with the Master Prompt and project goals.
-It will be updated as the project evolves.*
+*This ethics statement reflects the project's core principles and will be updated as the project evolves.*